 The eternal or original Nada vibration is the highest.
 When any object vibrates with an enormous and incredible speed, it then becomes silent.
 That means that the highest point of speed and vibration is silence.
 This eternal vibration seems to be the creative principle behind all matter.

-The Upanishads (specially the Nada-Bindu-Upanishad and the Hansa-Upanishad) and the Vedas describe that in the beginning was nothing.
+The Upanishads (especially the Nada-Bindu-Upanishad and the Hansa-Upanishad) and the Vedas describe that in the beginning there was nothing.
 There was absolutely nothing, there was non-existence in the universe – there was only sound.
 The sound was unending; the sound was the only existing reality.
-From that sound, the universe evolved, and therefore the fundamental structure of the universe is based on Nada or sound vibrations.
+From that sound, the universe evolved, and therefore, the fundamental structure of the universe is based on Nada or sound vibrations.

 Music is a result of Nada.